valoran-M/C_programming_language/Chapter4-Functions_And_Program_Strucutre/exercises/README.md

 ## Exercice 4.8:

     Suppose that ther will never bo more than one character of pushback.
 Modify getch and ungetch accordingly.

+## Exercice 4.9:

+    Our getch and ungetch do not handle a pushed-back EOF correctly.
+DEcied what their properties ought to be if an EOF is pushed back, then implement your design